-- 2.9 In PC10 we introduced an Overall Performance Assessment metric as our primary measure of the service delivered by the company. - 2.10 We have maintained the OPA as a time series that extends back to before the PC10 price control.
-The OPA time series provides comparison to England and Wales companies' average performance level from 2009/10 and tracks NI Water's efforts to catch up to this level.

-2.11 The history of NI Water's OPA performance is shown in the graph below, from the original Strategic Business Plan (SBP) just after incorporation of NI Water, up to the reporting year 2019/20.
+- 2.18 In PC10 we introduced an Overall Performance Assessment metric as our primary measure of the service delivered by the company. - 2.19 We have maintained the OPA as a time series that extends back to before the PC10 price control.
+The OPA time series provides comparison to England and Wales companies' average performance level from 2009/10 and tracks NI Water's efforts to catch up to this level. - 2.20 The history of NI Water's OPA performance is shown in the graph below, from the original Strategic Business Plan (SBP) just after incorporation of NI Water, up to the reporting year 2019/20.

-Figure 3.2 - NI Water OPA score from incorporation to present day
+Figure 1 - NI Water OPA score from incorporation to present day

-- 2.12 In PC21 we propose to retire the OPA and use two new metrics as our primary means of monitoring and reporting the performance of the company and the delivery of PC21: - The new consumer service measures described above. - The release of development constrains which is the primary driver for increased investment. - 2.13 During PC21, we plan to continue monitoring the company's Overall Performance Assessment (OPA) for information purposes.
+- 2.21 In PC21 we propose to 'semi-retire' the OPA and use two new metrics as our primary means of monitoring and reporting the performance of the company and the delivery of PC21: - The new consumer service measures described above. - The release of development constraints that are the primary driver for increased investment. - 2.22 During PC21, we plan to continue monitoring the company's Overall Performance Assessment (OPA) for information purposes.
 This will ensure transparency and allow comparison as we move to new consumer measures.
 We do not propose to set OPA targets for PC21.

-Key service measures which underpin the OPA (such as water and wastewater quality compliance, pressure, interruption to supply and property flooding) will continue to be monitored and targets have been set for these aspects of consumer service. - 2.14 However, we are aware that the OPA has been used as a means of communicating the performance of NI Water and was incorporated was use measure in the draft Programme for Government.
-Therefore we would welcome the views of consumers and stakeholders on our proposals to retire the OPA having continued to monitor performance through PC21.
+- 2.23 Key service measures which underpin the OPA (such as water and wastewater quality compliance, pressure, interruption to supply and property flooding) will continue to be monitored and targets have been set for these aspects of consumer service. - 2.24 Where we 'semi-retire' DG6, DG7 and DG9, subject to continued monitoring and review by CM/SAT, we may freeze their respective scores within the composite OPA measure.
+Previously we froze NI Water's customer satisfaction score when we replaced the old OPA Consumer Survey with the VoC and Omnibus replacements. - 2.25 Whilst the OPA had previously been used as a means of communicating the performance of NI Water and been incorporated as a measure of a draft Programme for Government, we received no support from either consumers or stakeholders in favour of its continued retention.